NelsonDaniel/Cpp-Route-Planner/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This is the first project of Udacity's C++ Nanodegree.
+This is a route planner which uses real map data from the OpenStreeMap project.

 <img src="map.png" width="600" height="450" />